pgdogdev/docs/docs/features/load-balancer/manual-routing.md

       options: "-c pgdog.role=replica -c pgdog.shard=0"
     ```

-    These options are passed to the [`pg`](https://github.com/ged/ruby-pg) driver, so if you're using it directly, you can create connections manually like so:
+    These options are passed to the [`pg`](https://github.com/ged/ruby-pg) driver.
+If you're using it directly, you can create connections like so:

     ```ruby
     require "pg"

     conn = PG.connect(
       host: "10.0.0.0",
-      # user, password, etc.
+      # [...]
       options: "-c pgdog.role=primary -c pgdog.shard=1"
     )
     ```

 ### Using `SET`

-The PostgreSQL protocol supports setting connection parameters using the `SET` statement.
-This also works for configuring both `pgdog.role` and `pgdog.shard` parameters.
+The PostgreSQL protocol supports configuring connection parameters using the `SET` statement.
+This also works for configuring both `pgdog.role` and `pgdog.shard`.

-For example, if you want all subsequent queries to be sent to the primary, you can execute the following statement:
+For example, to make sure all subsequent queries to be sent to the primary, you can execute the following statement:

 ```postgresql
 SET pgdog.role TO "primary";
 ```

+The parameter is persisted on the connection until it's closed or the parameter is changed with another `SET` statement.

 #### Inside transactions

-If you want to provide a transaction routing hint without affecting the rest of the connection, you can use `SET LOCAL`:
+If you want to provide a transaction routing hint without affecting the rest of the connection, you can use `SET LOCAL` instead:

 ```postgresql
 BEGIN;